HughKeenan/CherryPicker/README.md

 - Information on powdery midlew was taken from https://en.wikipedia.org/wiki/Powdery_mildew
 - The dataset was created by Code institute and taken from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves)
 - The Malaria Walkthrough Project from Code Institute was used as a guide when assembling this project.

+### Media

+- the favicon was obtained here: https://streamlit-emoji-shortcodes-streamlit-app-gwckff.streamlit.app/

 [Back to top](#table-of-contents)